cjdelisle/cjdns/rfcs/Whitepaper.md

 unaware, is address space deaggregation.
 Every computer connected to the Internet needs an address, a number which uniquely identifies it and which is attached to every piece of data which is to be sent to that computer.
-At every stop along it's path through the Internet, a packet (unit of data) has it's address field examined by a router so it can decide which wire that packet should be sent down.
+At every stop along its path through the Internet, a packet (unit of data) has its address field examined by a router so it can decide which wire that packet should be sent down.
 Routers have an easier time if addresses are in big blocks so that a router can look quickly at the first numbers in the address and know,